mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

 <a id="styling-cmc-using-roboto-mono"></a>
 ##### When to use Roboto Mono
-Roboto Mono is recommended for use as a contrasting font in limited cases including title font, numerical displays (like dates, slider amounts, counters, timeline labels, etc.) but should be avoided for default use.
+Roboto Mono is recommended for use as a contrasting font in limited cases including title font, numerical displays (like dates, slider amounts, counters, etc.) but should be avoided for default use.
 CMC uses three weights of Roboto Mono – 300, 400, and 700.

 <a id="styling-cmc-postcss"></a>
 ### postCSS